-The audit opinion takes together the assurance ratings and recommendations of individual Internal Audit assignments conducted in 2024/25, management's responsiveness to internal audit recommendations and the direction of travel with regard to internal control, governance and risk management.
-The basis of our opinion is set out on pages 5 - 8 of this report.
+The audit opinion takes together the assurance ratings and the number of High and Medium priority recommendations within individual Internal Audit assignments conducted in 2024/25, any significant control items identified during the year, management's responsiveness to internal audit recommendations and the direction of travel regarding internal control, governance and risk management.
+The basis of our opinion is set out on pages 4-9 of this report.

-The annual opinion is drawn mainly from the results and assurance ratings stated in our individual audit reports.
-Our opinions for each assignment are based on our assessment of whether the controls in place support the achievement of management's objectives as set out in our individual assignment terms of reference.
+Our opinions for each assignment are based on our assessment of whether the controls in place support the achievement of management's objectives, as set out in our individual assignment terms of reference.